XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Employees update_or_create_employees(xero_tenant_id, employees, opts)

-Allows you to create a single new employees used in Xero payrun
+Creates a single new employees used in Xero payrun

 ### Example